Receives events from an Apache Kafka topic.

 aws_iam = record (optional)

-{ region: string, // AWS region for API requests. access_key_id: string, // AWS access key ID. secret_access_key: string, // AWS secret access key. session_token: string, // session token for temporary credentials. assume_role: string, // ARN of IAM role to assume. session_name: string, // session name for role assumption. external_id: string, // external ID for role assumption.}The access_key_id and secret_access_key must be specified together.
-If
+{ region: string, // AWS region for API requests. access_key_id: string, // AWS access key ID. secret_access_key: string, // AWS secret access key. session_token: string, // session token for temporary credentials. assume_role: string, // ARN of IAM role to assume. session_name: string, // session name for role assumption. external_id: string, // external ID for role assumption. web_identity: record, // OIDC web identity token configuration.}See AWS Authentication for a description of every field, the default credential chain, web identity configuration, and local authentication with the AWS CLI.

 aws_region = string (optional)